cafekora/cafekora.github.io/pages/resources/instrumentsales.md

    image_fullwidth: "header_homepage_13.jpg"
 permalink: "/resources/instrumentsales"
 ---
-This page lists primarily those offering kora tuition outside West Africa.
+This page lists kora makers who sell instruments online.

-Teachers and Courses

 * **Adaptatrap Koras** (UK)
 Based in Brighton in the UK, their instruments have been used by many professional musicians and are supplied to London University’s School of Oriental and African Studies for their kora courses.